Ernest K. Gann: Early life

 After earning his pilot certificate, Gann spent much of his free time aloft in the Waco A, flying for pleasure.
 However, the continuing Great Depression soon cost him his job and dried up employment opportunities in New York.
-Gann sold his house and airplane and relocated his family to Hollywood, California in search for work in the film industry.
+Gann sold his house and airplane and relocated his family to Hollywood, California, in search for work in the film industry.
 While hunting for movie work, Gann found great pleasure in the "honest work" he found in aviation.
-He worked flight instruction and charter fights for Lewis Air Service at the Burbank Airport and began to write short stories in his down time.
+He worked as a flight instructor and chartered flights for Lewis Air Service at the Burbank Airport and began to write short stories in his down time.
 Unable to find permanent employment in either the movie industry or the aviation industry, Gann and his family moved back to New York.
-He was hired as Norman Bel Geddes personal assistant which included duties as pilot.
+He was hired as Norman Bel Geddes personal assistant which included duties as a pilot.
 Gann was fired after Bel Geddes' play Siege failed.
 Gann then found work as the General Manager for Vinton Freedley's Broadway musical Leave It to Me!.
-Gann was fired during the middle of a play and vowed to leave the theater industry behind for good.
+Gann was fired in the middle of a play and vowed to leave the theater industry behind for good.
 Gann sold everything he could, and moved into a rental cottage near Christie Airport determined to find work in aviation.

 Airline career

-Gann made acquaintance with George McCabe, American Airlines chief pilot at Newark, and was able to get an interview.
-Gann was hired in 1938 as First Officer to fly the Douglas DC-2 and Douglas DC-3 aircraft for American.
-For several years Gann flew routes in the northeast and had finally found his "life's work".
+Gann made an acquaintance with George McCabe, American Airlines chief pilot at Newark, and was able to get an interview.
+Gann was hired in 1938 as First Officer to fly the Douglas DC-2 and Douglas DC-3 aircraft for American Airlines.
+For several years Gann flew routes in the northeastern United States and had finally found his "life's work".
 During 1942, many U.S. airlines' pilots and aircraft were absorbed into the Air Transport Command of the United States Army Air Forces to assist with the war effort.
-Gann and many of his co-workers at American volunteered to join the group.
+Gann and many of his co-workers at American Airlines volunteered to join the group.
 He flew Douglas DC-3s, Douglas C-47s, Douglas C-54s and Consolidated C-87 Liberator Express transports for the Air Transport Command.
-Gann was based out of Gander, Newfoundland; Goose Bay, Labrador; and Presque Isle, Maine flying the North Atlantic to Europe with stops at Narsarsuaq Air Base in Greenland and Reykjavik, Iceland.
-Later, he was also based out of Natal, Brazil flying routes in the South Atlantic.
-These flight would take him from Natal to Ascension Island; Accra, Ghana; Kano, Nigeria; Khartoum, Sudan; Gura, Eritrea; Aden, Yemen; Salala, Oman; Karachi, India; Gaya, India; and finally to Chabua, Assam, India.
+Gann was based at Gander, Newfoundland; Goose Bay, Labrador; and Presque Isle, Maine, flying the North Atlantic to Europe with stops at Narsarsuaq Air Base in Greenland and Reykjavík, Iceland.
+Later, he was also based at Natal, Brazil flying routes in the South Atlantic.
+These flights would take him from Natal to Ascension Island; Accra, Ghana; Kano, Nigeria; Khartoum, Sudan; Gura, Eritrea; Aden, Yemen; Salalah, Oman; Karachi, India; Gaya, India; and finally to Chabua, India.
 Chabua is where The Hump airlift flights across the Himalayas and into Kunming, China originated.
 Flying The Hump at 16,000 ft through Himalayan valleys, Gann found the conditions to be, "simply and truthfully the worst weather in the world."
-When Gann found down-time during these flights, he continued to write and published Island in the Sky in 1944, a novel about the search-and-rescue of a downed Air Transport Command airplane in Labrador, Canada.
+When Gann found down-time during these flights, he continued to write and published Island in the Sky in 1944, a novel about the search-and-rescue of a downed Air Transport Command (ATC) airplane in Labrador, Canada.